-In February, Fran facilitated a four-day elephant health workshop at the hospital with 37 veterinarians and 45 oozies, or carers, who live alongside the elephants.
+In February 2020, Dr. Fran facilitated a four-day elephant health workshop at the hospital with 37 veterinarians and 45 oozies, or carers, who live alongside the elephants.
 Together they shared updates on emerging diseases and health concerns, as well as exchanged experiences and explored practical ways to treat elephants in the field.
 Everything from using sunlight to light up microscope slides, to assessing stress levels and deadly diseases from fecal samples.

 The adults aren't the only ones who've had to adapt and engage in distance learning.
-Next door to the hospital is a single room which serves as a tiny school for local village children.
+Next door to the hospital is a single room that serves as a tiny school for local village children.
 During her visit, Fran was able to provide the students with extra reading materials to keep them excited about learning.

 The hospital is positioned deep in the jungle and is currently only reachable by foot.
 Here, the staff sleep in bamboo huts under mosquito nets covering mattresses, which are laid on the floor.
 The elephants in critical care are kept under the team's watchful eye in large paddocks, whilst the rest roam free in a large conservation area nearby and are brought in for treatment as necessary.
 While the hospital may seem rudimental, it is a giant step forward in animal welfare.

-The Burmese veterinarians and carers knowledge of elephant husbandry is immense, but their veterinary skills are lagging behind.
-By engaging and supporting the training of local staff in basic veterinary care, we will make it possible for them to treat and rehabilitate animals presented to the hospital – often orphaned, elderly and chronically ill elephants.
+The Burmese veterinarian's and carers' knowledge of elephant husbandry is immense, but their veterinary skills are lagging behind.
+By engaging and supporting the training of local staff in basic veterinary care, we will make it possible for them to treat and rehabilitate animals presented to the hospital – often orphaned, elderly, and chronically ill elephants.

 On top of that, a newly launched microchipping project will monitor the geographical location and record the body temperature of domesticated elephants.
-The technology will allow the team to map their movements and detect any early signs of deadly infections – particularly in vulnerable calves – and step in before it is too late.
+The technology allows the team to map their movements and detect any early signs of deadly infections – particularly in vulnerable calves – and step in before it is too late.

-If you would like to make a donation to help our bigger than average patients in Myanmar we would be very grateful.
+If you would like to make a donation to help our bigger-than-average patients in Myanmar we would be very grateful.